Why learn French of all options? What are the advantages? Is it really worth it in 2025? Check out the 24 top benefits of studying French.

 Also, the University of California’s analysis shows a correlation between language ability and pause duration.

-It can also help delay age-related decline in cognitive function.
-Research has shown language learning can enhance executive function skills.
-For example, switching between tasks and inhibiting inappropriate responses.
+Language learning can also help delay age-related cognitive decline.
+Research has shown that it can enhance executive function skills, such as switching between tasks and inhibiting inappropriate responses.

 The importance of French studies doesn’t end there.